 Clean The Shoe Racks

-Many of our shoes are lying idle as we have been working from home and online schooling.
+You may often have more shoes than you actually need and use.
 So, now would be a good time to clean the area thoroughly.
 Take out your shoes and dust the shoe racks and disinfect the area.
 If your shoes are dusty or moldy, clean them using a mild detergent.

 Don’t Miss Out Cleaning Under The Furniture and Appliances